 To proactively grant CCC and its helper tool full disk access, choose "Grant CCC Full Disk Access..." from the Carbon Copy Cloner menu.

 CCC's Install Assistant, indicated in the screenshot above, will guide you through the pre-approval procedure that grants CCC and its helper tool full disk access.
-To begin, click the button to open the Security & Privacy Preference Pane in the System Preferences application.
-CCC will take you directly to the Privacy tab and select the Full Disk Access category.
-Next, click the padlock icon in the lower-left corner of the Privacy window to allow changes.
+To begin, click the button to open the Privacy & Security panel in the System Settings application.
+CCC will take you directly to the Full Disk Access category.
+[Monterey and older OSes: click the padlock icon in the lower-left corner of the Privacy window to allow changes].
 Next, drag the fish icon from CCC's Install Assistant onto the table in the Privacy window.
 This icon represents two separate files on your Mac — the Carbon Copy Cloner application and its privileged helper tool, so when you drop this onto the Privacy table, you will see both "Carbon Copy Cloner.app" and "com.bombich.ccchelper" appear in that table.
 Once you have granted CCC's helper tool full disk access, CCC will dismiss its Install Assistant and resume whatever task led up to the presentation of the Install Assistant.
-You can close the System Preferences window at that point, and if you're prompted to quit CCC now or later, you can choose the "Later" option.
+You can close the System Settings window at that point, and if you're prompted to quit CCC now or later, you can choose the "Later" option.

 It seems intuitive to add the Carbon Copy Cloner application to the Full Disk Access list.
 Unfortunately, Apple's Privacy measures don't work in an intuitive manner when an application leverages a privileged helper tool.
 Following Apple's Best Practices for performing tasks with elevated privileges (e.g. backing up your startup disk), CCC leverages a privileged helper tool for managing all aspects of your backup task.
 Therefore, CCC's privileged helper tool ("com.bombich.ccchelper") also needs Full Disk Access.
 After adding granting full disk access to CCC and its helper tool, the Full Disk Access table should look like this: